-10 Useful Garden Weeds
+10 Useful or Edible Garden Weeds

 Weeds have a bad name because they grow so well as to be quite a nuissance.
 However, I often wonder why I try so hard to grow one salad green while trying so hard to discourage another.
 Or when the summer sun is scortching the life out of the lawn, why pull up the only things that are actually green?
 There is a better way.

 It was difficult to narrow the list down to ten, but here they are, my favorite weeds:

 - Dandelion.
 How do I love thee; let me count the ways: Some of the first greens in spring, dandelions make a tasty, bitter salad.
 Then come the cheerful, sunny-yellow flowers brightening up the yard after a dreary winter.
 These flowers are also the delight of pollinators who have little fodder so early in spring.
 My chickens just adore the calcium-rich leaves of this volunteer plant.
 They can devour all the dandelions in their paddock and yet full, new leaves will have sprung back by the time the birds are returned to that paddock just a few weeks later.
 Free chicken feed!
 If that is not enough, you can make a caffiene-free coffee substitute from the roots or dandelion wine from the blossoms.
 Incidentally, if you ever want to get rid of them, all you need to do is lay down a layer of cardboard and sheet mulch right over them.